DemanNL/PIA-shadowsocks-android-guide/README.md

 - Goto Settings, protocol and select Transport TCP.
 - Goto settings, obfuscation and select Connect via proxy.
 Tap on Select Proxy-app and choose Shadowsocks app.
 Set the proxy port to 1080, in order to match the Shadowsocks app.

 Now open the Shadowsocks app and tap on the hamburger menu top left.
+Goto settings and set Service mode to proxy only.
+Make sure the SOCKS5 proxy port is 1080.

 Goto Subscriptions.
 Tap on the plus icon top right and fill in the following URL: https://raw.githubusercontent.com/DemanNL/PIA-shadowsocks-android-guide/main/profiles.json

 Tap on ok.
 Now tap on the download icon top right and all the shadowsocks profiles should've been imported.